 Anger toward Americans

 International students can feel culture shock in many different situations when they first arrive in the US.
-Jasmine, an Indian 2016 graduate of Florida International University (FIU), said at first “there was an explosion of questions … I was lost.”
-Then she found her community through the FIU Career Accelerator Program, which also helped her meet her career goals.
+Jasmine, an Indian student who graduated from Florida International University (FIU), said at first “there was an explosion of questions … I was lost.”
+Then she found her community through the FIU Career Accelerator program, which also helped her meet her career goals.
 “It helped me in developing my professional skills, like working on my resume, cover letters, elevator speeches, [and] personal branding,” she said.

 In addition to remembering your goals and knowing that you are not alone, it is important to understand the symptoms and stages of culture shock, so it does not lead to more serious problems, such as depression or addiction.
 The more you understand your feelings, the better prepared you are to get through the culture shock symptoms.